PARENTS: Please note that you should allow cookies in order to log into the Parent Area. Further information

 No two education systems are the same, and we understand that in some countries it is not possible for children to leave their school for more than a few weeks at a time.
 The Bryanston Prep staff and children are very used to welcoming pupils from abroad for a matter of weeks to a full term (or two!) and being a small, family school, we find that our new beginners settle into life at Bryanston Prep quickly and are often reluctant to leave at the end of their stay.

 It is possible to tailor make a stay at Bryanston Prep and we would be delighted to hear from you should you like to discuss a potential opportunity for your child.
-Please email us with your query.
+Please call us on +44 (0)1258 452 065 or complete our prep admissions enquiry form.

 English as an Additional Language